sendajapan/senda-snap-backend-livewire/DESIGN_SYSTEM.md

 ### Table Improvements
 - Border on table containers
 - Opacity-based edit button visibility (50% → 100%)
-- Added Created At and Updated At columns
+- Added Created At and Updated At columns with date and time
-- Improved date formatting
+- Improved date formatting: shows date on first line, time on second line
+- All Tasks table: Title column is 25% width, all text uses `xs` size
+- All Tasks table: Time shown below date in Work Date column
+- User table: Created At and Updated At both show date and time
+- User card: Created At and Updated At use responsive layout, light gray color, smaller font (`text-xs`)

 ### File Attachments
 - Multiple file upload support